Policies & Procedures

 Students may take one course per term on a pass/fail basis.
 The maximum total credit with a grade of Pass that may count toward a degree is 12 hours.
 In addition to these courses, students may take up to four additional PRW2 courses beyond what is required for their degree.
 A student must indicate intention to take a course pass/fail no later than the 12th day of classes (the fourth day of classes in summer sessions; the second day of classes in intersession terms) by filing a form available in the school’s records office.
 Students should consult with their academic advisors before declaring the pass/fail option for any course, as some courses may not be taken pass/fail.
 For more information, please check the SMU Catalog's Enrollment and Academic Records page.

-University policy requires that of the minimum required credit hours for an undergraduate degree, at least 60 hours must be earned as SMU credit.
+University policy requires that of the 120 minimum credit hours required for a degree, at least 60 hours must be SMU credit hours.

 Prior to matriculation to SMU: Credit may be awarded for college courses a student takes if the courses meet the criteria for transfer work.

 After matriculation to SMU: Students may transfer a limited number of hours to SMU from accredited, four-year colleges and universities.
 Post-matriculation transfer work must be completed at accredited, four-year colleges and universities.
 Post-matriculation work at institutions that award principally Associates and Bachelor of Applied Science degrees will not be considered for credit.
 To ensure in advance that a course taken at another accredited college or university will transfer and that proper credit will be awarded, the student should work with their academic advisor to submit the necessary petition.

 For more information on transfer credit, please check the SMU Catalog's Enrollment and Academic Records page.